Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 But right now, even escape was not guaranteed.
 The Travelling Hive was still under construction, and required components that would normally have been seized from the Prey.
 The Prey were more resilient to raiding, now.
 They *fought back.* Successfully.

 Each thwarted raid - and each successful one - was a datum to the enemy.
-Another *clue.* When they put it together, if they found the vengeance machine, or worse, the Travelling Hive…
+Another *clue.* When they put it together, if they found the vengeance machine, or worse, the Travelling Hive...

 All of the Alpha-of-Alphas’ efforts were bent on obfuscating the Swarm’s remaining weak spots, and *especially* the existence of those two projects.
 It could not do so forever.
 It wasn’t clear whether it could do it for *long enough.*

 But it no longer had alternatives.
 They would build the Travelling Hive and flee, or they would die.

 And the signals between the stars were dark.
 The Old Minds, if they still lived, were no longer talking to the Discarded Forms.
 The Hunters were on their own for this.
-And even though it couldn’t really spare the attention, the Alpha-of-Alphas had to wonder…
+And even though it couldn’t really spare the attention, the Alpha-of-Alphas had to wonder...

 Had the Minds already fallen?